julienreszka/julienreszka/notes/Interacting-with-the-divine.md

 You cannot ask God to act on your behalf because God is not your servant.

 Explanation: You must approach god with humility, God has a plan and won’t take commands like you would expect from a genie.
-We are only humans and incapable of giving clear and complete instructions, anything we would ask to get on our behalf would backfire and cause more harm than good.
+We are only humans and incapable of giving clear and complete instructions, anything we would ask to get on our behalf would backfire and cause us more harm than good.

 ## Be mindful of your strengths.